 Brief biography of Lao Tzu (604 BC.
 See what “Lao” is in other dictionaries

-Lao Tzu (Old Child, Wise Old Man; Chinese exercise 老子, pinyin: Lǎo Zǐ, 6th century BC), ancient Chinese philosopher of the 6th-5th centuries BC.
-BC, to whom the authorship of the classic Taoist philosophical treatise "Tao Te Ching" is attributed.
-Within the framework of modern historical science, the historicity of Laozi is questioned, however, in the scientific literature, he is often still identified as the founder of Taoism.
-In the religious and philosophical teachings of most Taoist schools, Laozi is traditionally revered as a deity - one of the Three Pure Ones.
+Lao Tzu (Old Child, Wise Old Man; Chinese translation: 老子, pinyin: Lǎo Zǐ, 6th century BC), ancient Chinese philosopher of the 6th-5th centuries BC. e., who is credited with the authorship of the classic Taoist philosophical treatise “Tao Te Ching”.
+Within the framework of modern historical science, the historicity of Lao Tzu is questioned, however, in scientific literature he is often still identified as the founder of Taoism.
+In the religious and philosophical teachings of most Taoist schools, Lao Tzu is traditionally revered as a deity - one of the Three Pure Ones.

-Treatise Tao Te Ching written in ancient Chinese, which is difficult to understand today's Chinese.
-At the same time, its author deliberately used polysemantic words.
-In addition, some key concepts do not have exact matches either in English or in Russian.
-James Leger, in his preface to the translation of the treatise, writes: "The written signs of the Chinese language represent not words, but ideas, and the sequence of these signs represents not what the author wants to say, but what he thinks." .
-According to tradition, the author of the book is Lao Tzu, so sometimes the book is called by his name.
-However, some historians question his authorship; it is assumed that the author of the book could be another contemporary of Confucius - Lao Lai-tzu.
-One argument for this view is the words in the Tao Te Ching written in the first person.
+Treatise Tao Te Ching written in ancient Chinese, which is difficult for today's Chinese to understand.
+At the same time, its author deliberately used ambiguous words.
+In addition, some key concepts have no exact correspondence in either English or Russian.
+James Leger, in his preface to the translation of the treatise, writes: “The written characters of the Chinese language represent not words, but ideas, and the sequence of these characters represents not what the author wants to say, but what he thinks.” .
+According to tradition, Lao Tzu is considered the author of the book, so sometimes the book is named after him.
+However, its authorship has been questioned by some historians; it is assumed that the author of the book could be another contemporary of Confucius - Lao Lai Tzu.
+One of the arguments for this point of view is the words in the Tao Te Ching, written in the first person.

-...All people hold on to their "I", only I chose to give it up.
-My heart is like a heart stupid person- so dark, so obscure!
-The everyday world of people is clear and obvious, only I live in a vague world, like evening twilight.
-The everyday world of people is painted to the smallest detail, only I live in an incomprehensible and mysterious world.
-Like a lake, I am calm and quiet.
-Unstoppable like the breath of the wind!
-People always have something to do, only I live like an ignorant savage.
-I alone differ from others in that above all I value the root of life, the mother of all living things.
+...All people hold on to their “I”, only I chose to give it up.
+My heart is like a heart stupid man, - so dark, so unclear!
+The everyday world of people is clear and obvious; I alone live in a vague world, like evening twilight.
+The everyday world of people is painted down to the smallest detail; I alone live in an incomprehensible and mysterious world.
+Like a lake I am calm and quiet.
+Unstoppable, like the breath of the wind!
+People always have something to do, but I alone live like an ignorant savage.
+I am the only one who differs from others in that above all else I value the root of life, the mother of all living things.

-Around the 6th century BC e. there was a doctrine of semi-legendary
+Around the 6th century.
+BC e. the doctrine of the semi-legendary

 philosopher Lao Tzu, whose name literally means "old

 philosopher."
-The teachings of Lao Tzu were expounded from his words and
+The teachings of Lao Tzu were presented in his words and

 edited after as a small but interesting